 - Any other action considered necessary by college officials

 Definitions and accompanying procedures of these sanctions pertaining to students can be found in the Student Code of Conduct

 Policies and Procedures pertaining to employees are included in the General Staff Handbook and Instructional Services Handbook.
-The Director of Student Conduct should be notified of any violations by students.
+The Director of Residence Life and Student Conduct should be notified of any violations by students.
 The Director of Human Resources should be notified of any violations by faculty and staff.

 Students and employees accused of violating the drug/ alcohol policy as established shall have the right to:

-- a hearing before the Grievance Committee (employees), or before the Director of Student Conduct (students)
+- a hearing before the Grievance Committee (employees), or before the Director of Residence Life and Student Conduct (students)

 - access to appeals as defined within the college policies and procedures.

 In implementing this policy, the following guidelines will be followed:

 - All Nebraska laws pertaining to alcohol and drug use will be observed, including, but not limited to, legal drinking age, prohibitions against providing alcohol to minors, and restrictions against operation of a motor vehicle while under the influence of alcohol and/or drugs.
 Compliance with these laws will be assumed in what follows.

 - The laws of the State of Nebraska pertaining to the unlawful possession, use or distribution of illegal drugs and controlled substances shall be followed specifically.
 Violations will be referred to Campus Security and/or local law enforcement.
 If a person's behavior violates a College regulation and the civil law simultaneously, the College may take disciplinary action independent of that taken by local authorities.